Could Offering Spy Secrets To State Officials Help Safeguard Future Elections?

 The National Association of Secretaries of State welcomed the idea.

-"We've been seeking that kind of clearance for months, and if this goes through it's welcome news," said association spokesman Stephen Reed.
+"We've been seeking that kind of clearance for months," said association spokesman Stephen Reed.

 Russia's efforts to interfere in the 2016 election included state systems and contractors.
 Intelligence officials have said that people with ties to the Russian government targeted election-related computer systems in at least 21 states during last year's campaign.